A Goofy Movie

-A Goofy Movie is a 1995 American animated musical road comedy film produced by Walt Disney Television Animation.
-Directed by Kevin Lima, it is based on The Disney Afternoon television series Goof Troop (1992) created by Robert Taylor and Michael Peraza, and serves as a standalone spin-off to the show.
+A Goofy Movie is a 1995 American animated musical comedy film directed by Kevin Lima (in his directorial debut) and written by Jymn Magon, Chris Matheson, and Brian Pimental.
+Produced by Walt Disney Television Animation, it is based on The Disney Afternoon television series Goof Troop (1992) created by Robert Taylor and Michael Peraza, and serves as a standalone spin-off to the show.
 Taking place three years after the events of Goof Troop, it follows Goofy and his now teenage son, Max, as they embark on a misguided father-son fishing trip across the United States.

-Former The Walt Disney Company chairman Jeffrey Katzenberg suggested a storyline inspired by a planned car trip with his daughter to Goofy Troop's story supervisor Jymn Magon.
-Expanding Goofy as a character that would resonate with audiences, the film features the voices of Bill Farmer, Jim Cummings, and Rob Paulsen reprising their roles from the series as Goofy, Pete, and P.J., respectively, while Jason Marsden replaces Dana Hill as Max, alongside Kellie Martin, Wallace Shawn, and Pauly Shore as new characters.
+Former Walt Disney Company chairman Jeffrey Katzenberg suggested a storyline inspired by a planned car trip with his daughter to Goof Troop's story supervisor Jymn Magon.
+Expanding Goofy as a character that would resonate with audiences, the film features the voices of Bill Farmer, Jim Cummings, and Rob Paulsen reprising their roles from the series as Goofy, Pete and P.J., respectively, while Jason Marsden replaces Dana Hill as Max, alongside Kellie Martin, Wallace Shawn and Pauly Shore as new characters.
 The rhythm and blues singer Tevin Campbell provides the vocals for Powerline, a fictional pop star who prominently appears in the film, performing the songs "Stand Out" and "I 2 I".
 Production lasted for two and a half years.

-A Goofy Movie was released theatrically in the United States and Canada on April 7, 1995, by Walt Disney Pictures.
+A Goofy Movie was released theatrically in the United States and Canada on April 7, 1995, by Buena Vista Pictures Distribution through the Walt Disney Pictures banner.
 Because it had been greenlit by Katzenberg, its release was deemed by Disney to be a contractual obligation.
-It received mixed reviews from critics and made a meager impression at the box office, grossing $37.6 million against an $18 million production cost worldwide.
+It received mixed reviews from critics and was a modest commercial success, grossing $37.6 million against an $18 million production cost worldwide.
 However, with its home media release, it garnered a cult following and has become a more prominent property within Disney.
 A direct-to-video sequel, An Extremely Goofy Movie, was released on February 29, 2000.
 A documentary about the making of A Goofy Movie, Not Just a Goof, premiered in 2024 and was released on Disney+ in 2025 to coincide with the 30th anniversary of the film's original release.